Updated December 17, 2024

 What’s in your travel wallet is as much about what you take with you on your trip as what you leave at home.
 It’s also the result of figuring out what should go in your wallet, and what needs to be carried elsewhere.
+Consider these 15 tips to protect money and valuables such as documents and related travel essentials while traveling.

-1. List all your travel essentials
+1. List your travel essentials

-A list helps you identify what purses, security pouches, or other travel organizers might best suit your travel style.
-Here are a couple of suggestions.
+A list can help you identify what purses, security pouches, or other travel organizers might best suit your travel style.

 • Go through your ‘at-home’ wallet and cull what won’t be needed on your trip.
 Leave the personal cheques, and most loyalty and membership cards at home.
 The same applies to unnecessary identity documents such as a birth certificate or social insurance card.